atomic-css/utils-alignment/README.md

 # Atomic utilities: alignment

 Utilities for alignment.
-Only applicable to flex layout.
+Currently only applicable to flex layout.
 See [other utilities](https://github.com/atomic-css/utils).

 Read more about [Atomic framework](https://github.com/atomic-css/atomic).